CIMCO Probing in Mastercam

-This page is intended to be a guide on how to implement and get started with the CIMCO Probing add-on for Mastercam.
-The installation, licensing, post processor setup, as well as a general overview of how to use the software will be outlined through text and video.
+Probing in Mastercam can seem complicated.
+Here is how to get started with the CIMCO Probing add-on.
+This overview includes the installation, licensing, post processor setup, as well as a general overview of how to use the software.

 The result is a consistent interface for your different probing operations through Mastercam and the ability to verify before running on the machine.
 It also enables the programming department to help increase the utilization of the probing options enabled on the CNC machines.

 To successfully get started with CIMCO Probing within Mastercam there are some key components.
-The software add-on needs to be installed, the license file needs to be properly in place, the post processor requires integration of the macro calls, and lastly, a user needs to be able to understand the use of the software to properly program the probe inside Mastercam.
+Install the software add-ons, make sure the license file is properly in place, the post processor requires integration of the macro calls, and lastly, a user needs to be able to understand the use of the software to properly program the probe inside Mastercam.

 Download and Installation

 The latest release (and past releases) of the software are available for download directly from CIMCO’s website.

 This video is a quick run through the installation process.
 We recommend installing as administrator if possible.
 You are given options to select available versions of Mastercam installed on the computer.

 Adding CIMCO Probing in Mastercam to your Toolpath Ribbon Bar: